za3k/qr-backup/FAQ.md

 - I don't use Windows myself
 - I want the restore process to work WITHOUT qr-backup software.
 I'm not sure how to do this on Windws yet.

-In the meantime, you could try [PaperBack](http://ollydbg.de/Paperbak/) by OllyDbg which works only on Windows.
-I have not used the program myself.
+In the meantime, you could try [a different paper backup program](#what-other-paper-backup-projects-exist).

 ## Why don't you support mac/OS X?
 Both backup and restore probably work, actually, it's just not tested. `brew install zbar` and let me know in the issue tracker.